Skip to content

 The retail value of a vehicle is what a dealer sells the vehicle for.
 The trade-in value is what a dealer will pay for a car.
 The cars they buy for trade-ins are not sale ready.
 They require reconditioning, inspection, and often repairs.
 Additionally, the dealership has expenses to pay like rent, employee wages, and utilities.

 Generally title lenders use the loan value to assign a value to a vehicle.
 The loan value is what a bank will lend on a vehicle should you finance it.
 This value is usually very close to the wholesale value of the vehicle, which is usually a bit more than trade-in value.
-To be on the safe side when estimating how much you can borrow with a title loan use the trade-in value.
+To be on the safe side, when estimating how much you can borrow with a title loan, use the trade-in value.

 How much can I Borrow with a Title Loan?

 The amount you can borrow with a title loan is directly related to the value of the vehicle.
 Once you get an accurate valuation, you can generally assume that you can borrow up to 50% of the vehicle’s value.
+The actual amount varies depending on the state you live in.